jbatalle/queds/README.md

 # Queds Finance
-Queds Finance is a finance portfolio management tool that allows you to track your finance assets, including stock transactions, crypto transactions, and bank statements.
-It automatically reads data from various brokers, crypto exchanges, and banks, making it easier for you to manage your investments.
+Queds Finance is a finance portfolio management tool that allows you to track your finance assets, including stock transactions and crypto transactions.
+It automatically reads data from various brokers and crypto exchanges, making it easier for you to manage your investments.